pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 > **Note:**
 >
 > TiDB Serverless Tier does not provide a CA root certificate download, because we don't guarantee that the same CA will be used to issue a certificate in the future, which will cause the CA root certificate to change.
+>
 > However, TiDB Serverless Tier promises always using a CA root certificate that is commonly available, which is provided in all common systems.
 >
 > If you really need the CA certificate of a TiDB Serverless Tier cluster, it is recommended that you download the [Mozilla CA Certificate bundle](https://curl.se/docs/caextract.html) instead of the single CA certificate in case we change the CA in the future.

 ## How do I connect to a TiDB Serverless Tier cluster in TLS connection?

-TiDB Cloud provides some connection examples in the **Connect** tab.
+TiDB Cloud provides some connection examples in the **Connect** dialog.
 You can follow the instructions in [Connect via standard connection](/tidb-cloud/connect-to-tidb-cluster.md#connect-via-standard-connection) to connect to a TiDB Serverless Tier cluster.

 Generally, enabling TLS and offering a CA root path to authenticate the server is a good practice to prevent a man-in-the-middle attack.
 Different clients have different operations in the TLS connection.
 Enable TLS and verify the server according to your actual use of the client.